Tribune Entertainment: Tribune Entertainment

+In June 2003, the company signed a distribution deal with Hearst Entertainment to supply pictures and took over syndication rights to its properties.
 In July 2003, the company purchased syndication rights to 34 DreamWorks Pictures feature films to use on Tribune stations starting in August 2006.
 The films would be also sold to other stations via barter or sale while supervising marketing for the films.

 On December 18, 2007, Tribune Entertainment announced it would exit the program distribution business.
 In 2008, it sold its Tribune Studios for $125 million to Hudson Capital, LLC.

 In 2010, Tribune announced that it would be considering a re-entry into the syndication market with two new talk shows: one a tabloid talk show hosted by Bubba the Love Sponge, and another, "Big Willie" (since renamed The Bill Cunningham Show).
 Both programs filmed pilot programs and Bill Cunningham's show aired during a week long test on Tribune stations.

 Tribune Studios

 On March 19, 2013, Tribune appointed Warner Bros. executive Matt Cherniss as president/general manager of a newly formed production division called Tribune Studios (not to be confused with the physical Sunset Bronson Studios, which formerly held the Tribune Studios name and continues to house the facilities of Tribune's KTLA).
 Tribune Studios will produce programs primarily for the company's 23 television stations and WGN America, some of which will receive national distribution.
 The initial programs produced by the company starting with the 2012–13 season will include The Bill Cunningham Show (originated through Tribune Broadcasting, now produced by ITV Studios America), The Arsenio Hall Show and The Test (the latter two programs were co-productions with CBS).

 Tribune Studios's first original drama, since its formation, for its sister company WGN America was Manhattan which aired from 2014 to 2015 for 2 seasons.